-Platelets are donating through a process called apheresis.
+Platelets are donated through a process called apheresis.
 If you’ve ever donated on the Alyx machine, you know what we are talking about.
 The donor’s blood goes into a machine where it is spun rapidly until it is separated into red blood cells, plasma, and platelets.
 Most of the plasma and red cells are returned to the donor leaving behind a small bag of platelets.
 The process is not painful.
 The needle used is smaller than the needle used for whole blood.
 However, the donation process may take around two hours to complete.

 First-time donors should call 865-521-2682 or 865-521-2684 to discuss eligibility and the process.
 Please do not self-schedule as a first-time donor.